Derivation of Coulomb's law based on a mechanical model of electromagnetic field and a spherical source and sink model of electric charges: Discussion

-From the definition \ref{definition of electric field 5-2}, we see that the electric field intensity is a linear function of the velocity field of the aether.
+According to Eq.\ (\ref{electric 600-1000}), the electric field intensity is a linear function of the velocity field of the $\Omega(1)$ substratum.
 Therefore, the superposition principle of electric fields of static electric charges in vacuum is deduced from the superposition theorem of the velocity field of fluids.